BrightID/BrightID/node.md

 #### Direct Network
 A node can choose to respond to a direct network request about a public key.
 #### Blockchain Push Requests
-A request can placed on a public blockchain for the node to read, along with an optional payment.
-The node can then post the reponse.
-The ability to support different blockchains comes with the Brightside node software.
+A request can be placed on a public blockchain for the node to read, along with an optional payment.
+The node can then post the response.
+Brightside node software comes with the ability to support different blockchains.
 ### Sybil Detection
 Nodes run [SybilInfer](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.149.6318), [SybilDefender](https://pdfs.semanticscholar.org/7606/64eab41125b06692a95832961bc5473d2aae.pdf) and/or other systems designed to detect sybils.
 They publish information about possible sybils so that applications can alert their users.
 Users can revoke their connections to sybil accounts which can in turn revoke their verification status.